NicolasNeiman/LeWagon-Prep/web-101/web-101-notes.md

 Web is the what is transferred using the HTTP</br>
 It is thus a subset of the Internet

-HTTP is used to transfer ressources (=files)
+HTTP is used to transfer ressources (=files)</br>
 It is based on a system of requests of responses between a client and a server.
-Anytime a user makes an action on a website it will send a request (GET request) to a server.
+Anytime a user makes an action on a website it will send a request (GET request) to a server.</br>
-In cas of a simple static website the server will just fetch the HTML page and send it to the client.
+In cas of a simple static website the server will just fetch the HTML page and send it to the client.</br>
-In case of a more complex dynamic site the sever will build the HTML page to send using the backend of the site.
+In case of a more complex dynamic site the sever will build the HTML page to send using the backend of the site.</br>
 Then the browser will process the HTML file to display the web page to the user.

 <img src="images/web101-web-initial-diagram.png" alt="Web schema"/>